Who is Kennie Riffey?

 Trial and Error

 Once again, the new company she worked for was being bought out, and her apartment lease was expiring.
 So, she left her apartment and went on her first solitary trip around the world.
-On her
+On her journey she saw children playing in sewage and encountered complete poverty.
+In 2005 she moved to Knoxville as a changed person.

 “If you go with a purpose of seeing how people live, you can’t come back unchanged,” says Kennie.
 “I visited East Knoxville, which is very impoverished and desolate looking.
 So I bought a house there, bought all the tools and thought, ‘Ok I’m gonna start this training program.”